naveedalirehmani/Obsidian/Next.js.md

 - Create a folder like this in a segment [folder-name] and the page.tsx of this [folder-name] folder will render on dynamic routes
 - […folder-name] will catch all dynamic routes, like /about/id1/id2/id3

+#### Groups

+- We can create folder like this (folder-name) to group segments.
+This will not affect the url route for segments.
+- This is just for grouping.